dbouwman/solution-plan/core-api.md

 This orchestrates the conversion, by delegating to type-specific processors, and returns and array of `ITemplate` objects.

-*Note*: At this stage, the `resources` in the `IItemTemplates` will have a `url` property that points to the original location for item resources.
+*Note*: At this stage, the `resources` in the `ITemplates` will have a `url` property that points to the original location for item resources.

 *Note*: Some type specific processors may return Groups that are required for the item.
 This is why we use `ITemplate` not `IItemTemplate`, although most templates will be for items.
+The core orchestrator code is responsible for storing the `IGroupTemplate`'s in the `data.groupTemplates` array.

-# Peristence to Solution Template Item
+# Peristence to the Solution Template Item
 This is a new feature introduced into the system.
 Currently the Conversion process directly creates the Solution Template Item.

 Decoupling this step allow for more flexibility in how the library is used, including a platform-wide "Clone Item" feature.